ISHR fundraising appeal donor board

 Never have we needed a robust multilateral system so badly.
 One that can respond with efficiency and effectiveness to the great challenges of our times.

 Meanwhile, a number of States from all regions across the political spectrum are actively undermining the international human rights system for their own political gains.
-This is evidenced by the selectivity and double standards that dictate action especially on atrocity crimes.
-For example, the lack of implementation of calls made by UN bodies, experts and international courts by certain powerful Western States regarding Gaza, by member States of the Organisation of Islamic Conference (OIC) regarding Xinjiang, and African States regarding Sudan.
+This is evidenced by the selectivity and double standards that dictate action, especially on accountability for atrocity crimes.
+For example, the lack of implementation of calls made by UN bodies, experts and international courts by certain powerful Western States regarding Gaza, by member States of the Organisation of Islamic Conference (OIC) regarding Xinjiang, and by some African States regarding Sudan.

 Nevertheless, at ISHR, we firmly believe that never have we had such need for a robust multilateral system.
 One that can respond with efficiency and effectiveness to the great challenges of our times.